Strategic Delaware Pedestrian Accident and Injury Attorneys

 If you were injured in a pedestrian accident that wasn’t your fault, you are likely eligible for financial compensation for your losses.
 You can make a claim against the responsible party for damages, including:

 - Lost income and future earning capacity

 - Emotional distress

 Our Delaware accident attorneys work to ensure victims secure the compensation they’re owed for their injuries and losses.
 We determine the full extent of your damages and hold the right people accountable.

 Delaware pedestrian accident lawyers fighting for you

 Injuries from a pedestrian accident can be devastating and life-altering.
 At Silverman, McDonald & Friedman have the experience and the insight to help secure compensation for your injuries.
-To schedule a free consultation with an experienced Delaware bike accident lawyer in one of our offices in Wilmington, Seaford, Newark, or New Castle, you may call 302-888-2900 or fill out our contact form now.
+To schedule a free consultation with an experienced Delaware bike accident lawyer in one of our offices in Wilmington, Seaford, or Newark, you may call 302-888-2900 or fill out our contact form now.